Peel, chop, dice. Heat on, pan on, olive oil on.

 Just be careful not to burn the kitchen.
 Oh, and always remember to clean as you cook.

-As you get better, start developing your own recipes and share your creations with others for feedback.
 Get people familiar with the cuisine you’ve made to taste them for more targeted responses.
 For example, serving Chinese food to those who enjoy and understand Chinese cuisine.

 Keep at it, and you’ll steadily improve.